 Here are some resources and methods that change systemic racism on an individual, familial, institutional, and political levels.

-Application to Training Programs
+Application to Training Programs (under construction)

 We encourage Dharma teachers, leaders, and centers to help spread the word of this project and apply for our Dharma Relief anti-racism training.
 We hope that the graduates of Dharma Relief Model can act as satellites in continuing the work of anti-racism.
 Please click here for the application.

 Cambridge Insight Meditation Center